Mjolner-ServiceNow/mimisbrunnr.dk/_docs/automation-app/azure.md

 ### Generate a secret

-The Automation App can authenticate with Microsoft Azure using a client secret.
+If you would like Automation App to authenticate with Microsoft Azure using a client secret you must generate a secret.
 To generate one, click the "Certificates & Secrets" under "Manage".

 ![Click on New client secret](/assets/images/x_autps_azure_auto_create_client_secret1.webp)